 Price: Zelle is free to all of its users at the moment.
 There is no cost to use the service.

-Like Zelle, Venmo is similar in its functionality.
+Like Zelle, the Venmo payment platform is similar in its functionality.

 Transaction limits: “When you sign up for Venmo, your limit is $299.99.
 Once we have confirmed your identity, your weekly rolling limit is $2,999.99.”
-Again, this limit can be problematic as some rental properties exceed that amount.
+This limit could be problematic as some rental properties exceed that amount.

 Transaction timeline: Transactions can show up in the user’s “Venmo balance” immediately.
 Users have two options to transfer the funds from a Venmo balance to a bank account.
 Funds can be transferred immediately via a debit card with a fee of 1% or can be transferred via bank-bank transfer in 1-3 business days.

 Sending restrictions: Venmo was created to pay friends and family.
 It is specifically not to be used for business purposes or as a payment platform for landlords.
 According to their terms and conditions: “Venmo may not otherwise be used to receive business, commercial or merchant transactions.
 Meaning you CANNOT use Venmo to accept payment from (or send payment to) another user for a good or service.”
-Similar to Zelle, payments are not able to be canceled once they are initiated and any refunds must be settled outside of the platform.
+Payments are not able to be canceled once they are initiated and any refunds must be settled outside of the platform, similar to Zelle.

 Price: The platform’s only cost is applied when the user initiates an instant transfer at 1%.

-Landlords may find it difficult to choose the best payment platform with so many options available.
+It may seem difficult to choose the best payment platform for landlords with so many options available.
 All 3 options highlighted are much more convenient and cost-effective in comparison to checks.
 Managing property is a serious job that requires expert record-keeping and attention to detail.
 Although platforms such as Zelle and Venmo are convenient and readily available, they don’t compare with rent specific platforms.
 PayRent.com is convenient, comparable in price, and offers more features and landlord protections.